programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.
 This is also true of additional [game creation tools](https://clarafv.com/2018/01/02/tools-to-make-narrative-games/) beyond Twine.
 You might consider looking into additional tools to find a platform that fits your goals.

-Regardless of how you employ game creation and the language you use, the goal of game creation in the humanities is not purely technical.
+Regardless of how you employ game creation and the platform you use, the goal of game creation in the humanities is not purely technical.
 For example, in the game we created, we employed macros, but only to further the rhetorical goal of the game: illustrating the biases that many women experience in the tech industry.
 Our use of variables and multiple endings attempts to draw the player's attention to the ways in which workplace discrimination can forstall "good" or "easy" choices.

 The most common pitfalls I experience in teaching games largely stem from focusing on technical, as opposed to rhetorical, considerations.
 Without careful scaffolding, it is easy for students (and scholars) to: